 1. Ask the students what it means when an animal strands.
 Can they remember hearing about strandings in the news?
 What kind of animals strand?

-2. Show the students the stranding pictures.
+2. Start Intro Presentation by showing stranding pictures.
 Why do they think animals strand?
 Is it a normal behavior or abnormal behavior?

 3. Explain to the students that sea turtles strand because something has happened to them.
-Briefly review the life cycle of a sea turtle.
+Briefly review the life cycle of a sea turtle on the presentation.
 Emphasize with the students when sea turtles should be seen on the beach (nesting females and hatchlings).

 4. Ask them to brainstorm reasons why sea turtles might strand.
 Do you think they strand due to natural causes, human-induced causes, or both?
-Use the Causes of Sea Turtle Strandings as a reminder of the different causes.
+Go through the 10 primary reasons sea turtles strand from the presentation.

 5. Inform the students that they are going to be analyzing stranding reports to determine why sea turtles stranded.

 6. Have students get in pairs.
-Pass out all 6 stranding reports to the student pairs and ask them to analyze each report to determine why the sea turtle stranded.
+Pass out all 6 stranding reports and ask them to analyze each report to determine why the sea turtle stranded.
 At the top of the report, they should put the reason for stranding and if it was human-induced or a natural cause.
 Inform them to circle “clues” in the stranding report that led them to their final decision.
 Note: You may want to put the Primary Strandings Causes slide from the Intro Presentation up on the screen for them to reference.

 7. When the students are finished, go over the correct answers for each stranding case using the answer key.
 Ask the students to look at the stranded reports for the turtles that stranded for human-induced reasons.
 Could these strandings have been prevented?
 Is there anything they can do to minimize human impacts on sea turtles?